Celling Your Soul

 - A society more divided and bullied by social media abuse

-With personal credit card in hand, Siani and her students entered their little passion project in film festivals, shocked to WIN several “Best Documentary” awards including the Boston Kids International Film Festival, validating the importance of elevating a conversation into a plan of action for social emotional and media literacy education.
+Siani and her students entered their little passion project in film festivals – WINNING several “Best Documentary” awards including the Boston Kids International Film Festival – with a goal of validating the importance of elevating a conversation into a plan of action for social emotional and media literacy education.

-Now considered a pioneer in healthy tech initiatives, Siani, has dedicated her work in creating media, creative projects, media literacy and social-emotional curriculum for schools and non-profit organization.
+Now considered a pioneer in healthy tech initiatives, Siani has dedicated her work in creating media, creative projects, media literacy and social-emotional curriculum for schools and non-profit organizations.
 “We forget that an entire generation just never had an opportunity to learn, develop and experience the incredible power of authentically engaging.”

 Siani has been using all donations and profits from this award-winning film to continue the important work of media and digital literacy to schools and organization, most with little to no budget for such important educational programs.